 - May be I'll see you there. (incorrect)

-Did you hear the pause in the second sentence?
-Chances are, the natural rhythm of conversational English can help you choose the right word.
+Chances are, the natural rhythm of conversational English might help you choose the right word.